Food Spills 6 Rules: How To Deal With Spills & Drops Best

 3) Help others if they spill food or drop an item

-When a guest sitting near you drops anything, it is good etiquette to offer to help.
-Even more, with senior guests.
+When a guest sitting near you drops anything, it is polite to offer help to contain a food or beverage spill.

 What to do when someone spills food or beverage on you